-Is DeepSeek Actually Frontier-Class?
-Testing the Cheap Option Against the Big Models
+Is DeepSeek V4 Actually Frontier-Class?
+Testing Pro and Flash Against Opus 4.7

 By Promptster Team · 2026-05-27

 When a model is that cheap, two stories are possible.
 Either DeepSeek genuinely cracked the cost curve — or "frontier-class" is a benchmark-gaming label and the model quietly falls apart on tasks that aren't in the public eval sets.
 We've seen both before.
-So we ran DeepSeek Reasoner against a frontier baseline on a deliberately hard task and read the outputs line by line.
+So we ran V4 Pro and V4 Flash against Claude Opus 4.7 on a deliberately hard debug task and read the outputs line by line.

 Why "Cheap" Earns Extra Scrutiny